Making Sense of Shield Lakes and Rivers

 walleye

-When tackling a large lake in Northern Ontario lake for the very first time, Gord advises you to bite off a manageable portion of the waterway, learn it well and then enjoy the time of your life.
+When tackling a large lake in Northern Ontario for the very first time, Gord advises you to bite off a manageable portion of the waterway, learn it well and then enjoy the time of your life.
 (Photo credit: Gord Pyzer)

-Truth be known, there are still portions of the lake that I have visited only rarely and I am often on the water fishing an average of five out of every seven days.
+Truth be known, there are still portions of the lake that I have visited only rarely, and I am often on the water fishing an average of five out of every seven days.

 Case in point: during my last four trips out on "The Woods", while hosting family and friends, we've caught well in excess of 300 walleyes, 150 smallmouth bass, countless jumbo perch, and more gorgeous northern pike than I care to count.
 Four of the walleyes have approached or bettered the double-digit, ten-pound mark, and at least five of the smallies have weighed more than four pounds.
 Yet, I have not docked at the marina to fill up the boat with gas, which tells you just how far I've travelled to catch the fish.

-Indeed, when it comes to fishing most of the large Canadian Shield-type lakes that you will find in Northern Ontario, the secret is learning two, three or four bite-sized portions well rather than running, willy-nilly all over the place, making hail Mary casts and wishing and hoping for the best.
+Indeed, when it comes to fishing, most of the large Canadian Shield-type lakes that you will find in Northern Ontario, the secret is learning two, three or four bite-sized portions well rather than running, willy-nilly all over the place, making Hail Mary casts and wishing and hoping for the best.

 By "learning", I mean studying a contour map of the lake portion where you're going to spend most of your time and highlighting the key structures and cover that you think will hold fish.